ntutic/json_scrapy/docs/topics/practices.rst

     process.crawl(MySpider)
     process.start() # the script will block here until the crawling is finished

 Define settings within dictionary in CrawlerProcess.
-Make sure to check :class:`~scrapy.crawler.CrawlerProcess` documentation to get acquainted with its usage details.
+Make sure to check :class:`~jscrapy.crawler.CrawlerProcess` documentation to get acquainted with its usage details.

 If you are inside a Scrapy project there are some additional helpers you can use to import those components within the project.
-You can automatically import your spiders passing their name to :class:`~scrapy.crawler.CrawlerProcess`, and use ``get_project_settings`` to get a :class:`~scrapy.settings.Settings` instance with your project settings.
+You can automatically import your spiders passing their name to :class:`~jscrapy.crawler.CrawlerProcess`, and use ``get_project_settings`` to get a :class:`~jscrapy.settings.Settings` instance with your project settings.

 What follows is a working example of how to do that, using the `testspiders`_